stefan-schwingenschloegl/stefan-schwingenschloegl/README.md

  Short Description of old Projects:
  - <a href = https://github.com/stefan-schwingenschloegl/Wiener-Linien-Project>Wiener-Linien-Project</a>
     * Collect data from the <a href = http://www.wienerlinien.at/ogd_realtime/doku/>Wiener Linien Realtime API</a> and analyse it to identify the stations where delays in Vienna's public transport system are more frequent.
-    * Used Languages: python, SQL
+    * Used Languages: Python, SQL
     * Skills I want to learn or improve through this: Data Collection, API Calls, Database Connection through ODBC, working with SQL